tangentsoft/pidp8i/doc/os8-patching.md

 version of `ABSLDR` I cannot find, and for which I do not have source.
 It's definitely not recommended.

+Patch `FRTS-51.3.3-O.patch8` is to enable 2-page system drivers like RL01.
+Except that the RL01 driver is only available in the Extensions kit.
+The patch overwrites existing code that makes `FRTS` able to function with the TD8E 2-page system handler.
+I've read the code but don't fully understand it.
+Perhaps it generalizes the TD8E support.
+But if you happen to be using this setup under TD8E and `FRTS` doesn't work, then back out this patch.

 ## Patch Application Order